roshan1895/GitDemo/README.md

 Now,we will cover all the operations with commands use for that operation.

-1.Create Repositories<br/>
+<h3>1.Create Repositories</h3><br/>
-Repositories can be created by two way:-
+Repositories can be created by two way:-<br/>
+ i) Create repo on github  and clone it to the system

+     If i have created a repo "GitDemo" on github so we have to clone it in system by using "clone" command.

+     command syntax:- git clone "repo_url"
+     Example:- git clone "